Oil rises 1% on Trump's optimism for a deal with China

-NEW YORK (Reuters) - Oil prices rose about 1% on Thursday after U.S. President Donald Trump said Washington was “very close” to nailing down a trade deal with China.
+NEW YORK (Reuters) - Oil prices rose more than 1% on Thursday after U.S. President Donald Trump said Washington was “very close” to nailing down a trade deal with China.

-Oil prices received a fresh boost after Trump’s tweet saying the United States was “very close to a big deal with China” amid reports that the country was considering a delay or possible cancellation of tariffs scheduled to go into effect on Dec.
+Oil prices received a fresh boost after Trump’s tweet saying the United States was very close to a big deal with China amid reports that the country was considering a delay or possible cancellation of tariffs scheduled to go into effect on Dec.
 15.

 While prices received a fresh boost immediately following the tweet, futures eased somewhat during the session.